mpokrass/Personality-notes/psych-356.md

 Pelops is somehow put back together, also has bad behaviour.
 Pelops' kids, Atreus do the same thing.
 Atreus cooked his brothers kids and taunted him with their limbs.
 Complete disregard for care and community.
 Atreus' kids are Menelaus (King of Sparta) and Agamemnon (main general).

 Trojan war began when Menelaus (king) and Helen (wife, most beautiful woman).
-Paris takes Helen (feminity) away to Troy.
+Paris takes Helen (felinity) away to Troy.
 They become even more hyper-agentic.
-Menelaus and Agammemnon are super angry, and go to sack Troy.
-It's not going well, so Agammemnon sacrifices his daughter to improve their chances.
+Menelaus and Agamemnon are super angry, and go to sack Troy.
+It's not going well, so Agamemnon sacrifices his daughter to improve their chances.
 This makes his wife mad, and he is eventually killed by her.
 All this strife in the house of Atreus.

 Chriseis (Menelaus' concubine).
 He is told to give her back by the Gods.
 So Menelaus gives her back, and steals Achilles' sex slave, Bryseus.
 Now Achilles (greatest fighter) is now very angry.
 He decides to not fight for the Greeks anymore.
 Trojans are now winning, Achilles' countrymen are being slaughtered.

 Achilles' mother was a flaming narcissist.
-Thesus has to marry a mortal, the mother.
+Theseus has to marry a mortal, the mother.
 And they had half-mortal Achilles.
 She tried to singe off the mortal parts of him to make him fully immortal.
 So he is very angry at his mother, becomes hyper-agentic.

 While he was away with the barge, Achilles' friend was killed (just like Gilgamesh).
 In his anger, he fights back and wins the battle.
 In the end, he dies in Troy even after they win.
 Too agentic.